-- Video monitoring: uses the student’s webcam to monitor behavior, scan the testing room, and verify student ID
+- Video monitoring: uses the webcam to monitor behavior, scan the testing room, and verify ID

 - Basic audio monitoring: monitors audio but doesn’t listen for specific keywords or phrases that can indicate potential dishonesty

-- Browser lock: an entry-level proctoring feature that just prevents students from using other browsers and performing certain keyboard functions
+- Browser lock: an entry-level proctoring feature that just prevents the use of other browsers and certain keyboard functions

-- ID verification: students use their webcam to verify their identity
+- ID verification: uses the webcam to verify identity

 Exclusive online proctoring features

-- Cell phone detection: AI software that can detect when students attempt to use their cell phones or other devices to access test bank content during the exam
+- Cell phone detection: AI software that can detect when test takers attempt to use their cell phones or other devices to access test bank content during the exam

 - Smart voice detection: more advanced than the previously mentioned basic audio because it listens for specific keywords or phrases, such as “Alexa,” “OK Google,” or “Hey Siri.”
 Then, it alerts a live test proctor to intervene

 - AI+Live proctoring: blended online proctoring software that monitors the exam session for potential academic dishonesty and alerts a live proctor to join the session in real-time if it detects any issues